 Things are very different today.
-Today is my 26th birthday and the second birthday of this blog.
-In the last two years, my blog and my knowledge of blogging have changed immensely.
-It has grown from a hobby that got a couple of hours of my focus each week to a source of income that gets closer to 20 hours of my attention each week.
-My posts have gone from photo collages with no more than 200 words to long and actionable content closer to 1,000 words that has the potential to go viral on Pinterest.
-Two years ago I knew nothing about blogging, and today I know enough to make a decent income from this site.
+Over the years, my blog and my knowledge of blogging have changed immensely.
+It has grown from a hobby that got a couple of hours of my focus each week to a source of income that gets almost as many hours as my full-time job each week.
+My posts have gone from photo collages with no more than 200 words to long and actionable content closer to 1,000 words that have the potential to go viral on Pinterest.
+In 2014 I knew nothing about blogging, and today I know enough to make a decent income from this site.

-It’s safe to say I’ve made a lot of blogging mistakes in the last two years, and I’ve made them in just about every facet of blogging.
+It’s safe to say I’ve made a lot of blogging mistakes over the years, and I’ve made them in just about every facet of blogging.
 However, I’ve learned a lot from those mistakes!
-Today, in honor of two years of blogging, I’m sharing some of the blogging mistakes I’ve made.
+Today, in honor of my blogging anniversary, I’m sharing some of the blogging mistakes I’ve made.
 Make sure to scroll all the way to the bottom of the post, because I’ve got a SUPER SPECIAL ANNOUNCEMENT!

 My Blogging Mistakes